 For the first time since 1994, the Department of Energy (DOE) has proposed to update their efficiency standards for manufactured housing.

-Although standards will change with many new proposed guidelines, the Clayton home building facilities have already been applying these practices for years and many of the proposed DOE energy efficiency standards are met with Clayton's Energy Smart Home Package!
+Although standards will change with many new proposed guidelines, the Clayton home building facilities have already been applying several of these practices for years and many of the proposed DOE energy efficiency standards are met with Clayton's Energy Smart Home Package!

 These standards include stepping up the requirements of the outer home layers such as walls, roofing, windows and doors.
 Check out some of the features Clayton offers that already follow the new proposed energy efficiency standards!

 Low-E windows minimize heat transfer into the home in the summer and trap heat during the winter.
 This helps cut energy costs and also minimize sun damage that causes fading to furniture and carpet!